-- Overall, influenza activity in Canada continued to decrease, but many parts of the country are still reporting localized activity.
-Two indicators of influenza activity (influenza-like illness and outbreaks) slightly increased from the previous week. - Detections of influenza A were greater than those of influenza B. - To date this season, the majority of lab confirmations, hospitalizations and deaths with influenza have been among adults aged 65 years and older.
+- Overall, influenza activity in Canada continued to decrease, but parts of the country are still reporting localized activity. - The number of regions reporting no influenza activity increased from the previous week. - Detections of influenza A were greater than those of influenza B. - To date this season, the majority of lab confirmations, hospitalizations and deaths with influenza have been among adults aged 65 years and older.